Kernix13/beginner-git-commands/ADVANCED_GIT.md

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Remove a file from GitHub

+> I'm not sure if this command is correct

 I used the following command to remove a file from GitHub that had a different case from my local copy.
 I mistakenly created my file name as `errorMiddleWare.js` where the `W` should have been lowercase `w`.
 I made the change to my local filename but the filename on GitHub maintained the uppercase `W`.
 Here is the command I ran to fix that followed by an explanation of the command: